pfsense/docs/source/releases/2-4-new-features-and-changes.rst

 -  Switched to pear-XML\_RPC2 and removed the outdated static client files
--  Fixed handling of XMLRPC sync using a username other than “admin” `#809 <https://redmine.pfsense.org/issues/809>`__
+-  Fixed handling of XMLRPC sync using a username other than "admin" `#809 <https://redmine.pfsense.org/issues/809>`__

 Routing/Gateways
 ----------------

--  Removed “route change” patches and updated code that relied on the deprecated behavior
+-  Removed "route change" patches and updated code that relied on the deprecated behavior
    `#6828 <https://redmine.pfsense.org/issues/6828>`__
 -  Fixed handling of default routes when a default gateway is removed or